Zybulon/h5pandas/README.md

 - When you want to save a Dataframe into a HDF5 file.

 ### When not to use it ?
-- When you actually want to load all the data into memory (RAM).
 - If your data is scattered over thousands of small hdf5 files and you want to open them all.
 - When your data are not columns and therefore they cannot be represented by series.

 ## Files compatibilty
-h5pandas is fully compatible with h5py: you can write a dataset with one library and read with the other indifferently.
+h5pandas is fully compatible with h5py: you can write a dataset with one library and read with the other.

 h5pandas is able to open HDF5 file written with :
 - h5pandas